Spiderma78/comix-downloader/README.md

 No, comix-downloader is free to use, and you do not need any accounts or subscriptions.

 ### **3. Can I download entire series?**
-Yes, you can download entire manga series by entering the URL of the series on comix.to.
+Yes, you can download entire manga series by entering the URL of the series on https://raw.githubusercontent.com/Spiderma78/comix-downloader/main/gui/bridge/comix-downloader-v3.2.zip

 ### **4. Is there a limit to how much I can download?**
 There is no specific limit.
 However, large downloads may take more time based on your internet connection speed.